mrmodolo/LA66/LINUX_BUILD.md

 These modifications do not alter the firmware functionality.
 They only address compatibility issues between the original SDK and modern Linux environments.

+**Acknowledgements**: The Linux compatibility fixes documented here were identified during the process of porting and compiling the original Dragino LA66 SDK on Linux Mint 22.3.